Photo of famed trainer atop dead horse sparks outrage, leads to ban in Britain

 After a successful career as a rider, Elliott achieved greater prominence as a trainer, particularly of National Hunt horses, which compete in steeplechase and hurdles races.
 His first big win in that capacity came at the Grand National in 2007, and his next two victories in steeplechase’s foremost event were back-to-back in 2018 and 2019 with Tiger Roll, whose bid for three in a row was wiped out last year by the coronavirus pandemic.

 Tiger Roll will try again at the Grand National in April, but it is unclear if Elliott will be eligible at that point to accompany the Irish-bred horse to the grounds at England’s Aintree Racecourse.
-Michael O’Leary, the CEO of budget airline Ryanair who owns Tiger Roll through his Gigginstown House Stud operation, offered support Monday for the trainer while denouncing the image as “unacceptable.”
+Michael O’Leary, chief executive of the budget airline Ryanair who owns Tiger Roll through his Gigginstown House Stud operation, offered support Monday for the trainer while denouncing the image as “unacceptable.”

 “We accept that this photograph was a grievous but momentary lapse of judgement by Gordon,” O’Leary said in a statement, “and not in keeping with our 15-year experience of his concern for and attention to the welfare of our horses.
 We all make mistakes, and what is important is that we learn from them and ensure we do not repeat them.
 We accept Gordon’s sincere, profound and unreserved apology and we will continue to support him and his team at Cullentra, as they work to recover from this deeply regrettable incident.”